 Remember back in grammar school when the teacher taught you about the difference between “a” and “an”?
 They probably said something along the lines of: When you have a word that starts with a vowel, you use “an.”
-If you have a word that starts with a consonant, you use “a.”
+When you have a word that starts with a consonant, you use “a.”

-When a consonant becomes a vowel
+When a Consonant Becomes a Vowel

 But with “historic,” the emphasis is on the second syllable, turning this variation into a vowel sound.
-So we’d say “an hisTORic event.”
+So we’d say, “an hisTORic event.”

-Watch out for acronyms
+Watch Out for Acronyms

 What do you do with acronyms and abbreviations?
-Don’t fret; it’s actually easy-peasy.
+Don’t fret; it’s easy-peasy.
 Just stop and listen to the sounds.
 If you pronounce a letter, and it begins with a vowel sound, you want to make sure that you use “an.”